What is an Ejector? Types, Parts, Datasheet, and Working Principles of Ejectors

 Eductor vs Ejector: Differences between an Eductor and an Ejector

 The terms educator and ejector are used interchangeably.
-Their working philosophy is similar and both of them work based on Bernoulli’s principle.
-However, Some engineers believe there is a slight difference between the eductor and the ejector.
-The difference between eductor vs ejector is mentioned in the table (Table-2) below:
+Their working philosophy is similar, and both of them work based on Bernoulli’s principle.
+However, some engineers believe there is a slight difference between the eductor and the ejector.
+The difference between eductor and ejector is mentioned in the table (Table-2) below:

 EductorEjector